Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 5 - Updated the Day 4 code.
 Now the code predicts the data 200 times to minimize the error.
 Whne the user inputs the hours it now shows the pridicted score.
 Weak point : Still the same problem, if the user inputs a negative value it will prideict and give negative value.

+*Day 6 - Created a New model with Two hidden layers.
+Advancing into multi-layers model.
+Weak point : It doesn't take any data at this point so the output will be random.